-After sample collection, the sample containers will be logged onto a chain of custody record described in the QAPP.
+After sample collection, the sample containers will be logged onto a chain of custody record described in the Quality Assurance Project Plan.
 The sample containers will be placed on ice and/or ice packs in laboratory supplied rigid coolers after collection and labeling.
 Remaining space will be filled with packing material to cushion the containers during transportation or shipment.

 For this project CHA staff will hand deliver the sample coolers to the Pace Analytical Services' facility located in Syracuse, New York, or coordinate with their courier service.
-Other samples for remedial design purposes will be transmitted to their appropriate subcontracted vendor or laboratory, as described in Section 3.0, under proper chain of custody protocols.